 Medications prescribed for the treatment of alcoholism include disulfiram (Antabuse), naltrexone (ReVia), naltrexone injection (Vivitrol), and acamprosate (Campral).

 Disulfiram works by inducing an uncomfortable physical reaction in response to drinking alcohol.
-So, when a person drinks, they may experience nausea and vomiting, chest pain, headache, anxiety, weakness, and difficulty breathing, Healthline reports.
+So, when a person drinks, they are likely to experience nausea and vomiting, chest pain, headache, anxiety, weakness, and difficulty breathing, a 2018 article written by Kimberly Holland for Healthline reports.

 Why do people drink alcohol?

-A paper from the Addictive Behaviors reports that despite various reasons for drinking, there are two main categories of motivation.
+A 1993 paper by Abbey et al., from the journal Addictive Behaviors reports that despite various reasons for drinking, there are two main categories of motivation.

 The second category includes drinking for positive reinforcement.
-In this case, a person drinks to be more sociable, to have a good time, and celebrates a specific occasion or event.
+In this case, a person drinks to be more sociable, to have a good time, and to celebrate a specific occasion or event.